-All visitors must wear high visibility clothing and if working on the site they must also wear protective safety boots and overalls.
+All visitors must wear high visibility clothing and hard hats; and if working on the site they must also wear protective safety boots and overalls.

-The speed limit on the site is 20 miles per hour.
+The speed limit on the site is 15 miles per hour.
 Visitors must remember there are constant vehicle movements and remain aware of the special risk that this represents - especially if they are moving around the site on foot.